 Pajemploi (it’s like external payroll, they will help you issue the pay slips, count number of holidays, etc)

 - Beyond CAF and Pajeemploi, you want to get to know DIRECCTE.
 They can help if you need to apply for a work permit for your nanny.
 They can also help with getting a work doctor.
 It is compulsory to provide a doctor’s visit for your nanny in the beginning of the contract and then at least once per year.
 It is 100% at your cost (both the visit and the time nanny has spent for it).

 Here you can find a list of work doctors approved by DIRECCTE:

-- Other institutions you may/will need to contact are the Prefecture de la Police: if you nanny is not a French or EU citizen and your owners/renters insurance company.
-Your home is now a work place and your employee needs to be taken into consideration.
+- Other institutions you may/will need to contact are the Prefecture de la Police: if your nanny is not a French or EU citizen and your owners/renters insurance company.
+Your home is now a workplace and your employee needs to be taken into consideration.

 - Monthly declarations to Pajemploi.
 Every month you need to issue a payslip.